-§10 Appointments and promotions in the civil service of the state, the several counties, and cities, shall be made according to merit and fitness, to be ascertained, as is practicable, by competitive examinations.
-Laws shall be passed providing for the enforcement of this provision.
+§10 Appointments and promotions in the civil service of the state, the several counties, and cities, shall be

 Marriage.

 §11 Only a union between one man and one woman may be a marriage valid in or recognized by this state and its political subdivisions.
 This state and its political subdivisions shall not create or recognize a legal status for relationships of unmarried individuals that intends to approximate the design, qualities, significance or effect of marriage.